Music publisher: Publishing disputes

 Rock-n-roll pioneer Buddy Holly split with longtime manager Petty over publishing matters in late 1958, as did the Buckinghams with producer James William Guercio almost a decade later.
-John Fogerty of Creedence Clearwater Revival (CCR) was sued by his former publisher Saul Zaentz (who'd also served as his manager) over a later Fogerty song that sounded slightly like a CCR song Zaentz published.
-(Fogerty won in court.)
+John Fogerty of Creedence Clearwater Revival (CCR) was sued by his former publisher Saul Zaentz (who had also served as his manager) over a later Fogerty song that sounded slightly like a CCR song Zaentz published.
+Fogerty won in court.

 Several bands and artists own (or later purchase) their own publishing, and start their own companies, with or without help from an outside agent.
 The sale or loss of publishing ownership can be devastating to a given artist or writer, financially and emotionally.
-R&B legend Little Richard was largely cheated on his music publishing and copyrights, as were many performers.
+R&B legend Little Richard was largely cheated out of his music publishing and copyrights, as were many performers.
 Brian Wilson and Mike Love of The Beach Boys were crushed to learn that Murry Wilson (father to three of the Beach Boys, Love's uncle, and the band's music publisher) had sold their company Sea of Tunes to A&M Records during 1969 for a fraction of what it was worth – or earned in the following years.

 A large factor in the Beatles' breakup was when their publisher Dick James sold his share of Northern Songs, the company they'd formed with him in 1963 (then taken public in 1967, with shares trading on the London Stock Exchange), to Britain's Associated TeleVision (ATV) in 1969.
 Neither the Beatles nor managers Lee Eastman and Allen Klein were able to prevent ATV from becoming majority stockholders in Northern Songs, whose assets included virtually all the group's song copyrights.
 Losing control of the company, John Lennon and Paul McCartney elected to sell their share of Northern Songs (and thus their own copyrights), while retaining their writer's royalties.
 (George Harrison and Ringo Starr retained minority holdings in the company.)